dpchamps/type-theory/notes/fixed-point-combinator.md

 A term with no free variables is said to be _closed_, or also a Combinator.

-### Beta Reduction
+### beta-reduction

-A term that is\ expressed in a form that can be reducible are known as a redex, e.g. (λx.x)y.
+A term that is expressed in a form that can be reducible are known as a redex, e.g. (λx.x)y.

 Rewriting that term via substition is called beta-reduction, e.g. λy.